View

 </html>

-For more information, refer to think-template.
+For more documentation, refer to think-template.

 Template Assignment